 So these exist: wagons as garden lounges #Decor & Decorating#bohemian#colorful#outdoor living May 18 | Cat Rocketship YOU GUYS.
 Somewhere in the world, there exists more than one Roma wagon converted into a garden house.
 Jeanne Bayol and Jean-Marie Marechal live in France, where they rehab beauties like this one for a more stationary, but no less romantic life.
 I feel like I've died and gone to Eat, Pray, Love.
 See more photos on this Swedish design website and revel.
 Revel your heart out.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS I spend my summers tenting: come tour my campground in a sanctuary NEXT Who wants to live in a livable city?
-Show/Hide comments [ 12 ] If you're looking for more examples of gorgeous wagons like this, google "vardo" and lots of lovely pictures come up!
+PREVIOUS How should I talk to my kid about puberty?
+NEXT Parenting a teen in the shadow of Facebook Show/Hide comments [ 12 ] If you're looking for more examples of gorgeous wagons like this, google "vardo" and lots of lovely pictures come up!
 2 agree Reply Wow, that's pretty.
 I love the decor on the inside of the wagon.
 Reply I must have twelve of these.
 Right now.
 3 agree Reply A few years back I had a sociology class on habitation, and one girl held a talk about people living on the street or in waggons.
 Many of them, it appears, when they settle down, keep their waggon around as a refuge.
 That's a pretty rad waggon, by the way.
 Reply My family used to tell stories about European-style gypsies traveling through Nebraska.
 I know, right?
 This was first-hand info, though; my grandfather told me he used to let them stay on their farm land.
 I've always wondered where those wagons ended up.
 Reply I want to live in one of these.
 1 agrees Reply Oh man, that is AWESOME.
 1 agrees Reply Here's a link with tons of information about how to build your own vardo, or purchase one. http://www.enslin.com/rae/gypsy/camps.htm Reply This reminds me of the book, "Bed in a Tree."
 It features La Serve in France, which allows you to sleep in your own gypsy wagon!
 There's a range of places they describe from a gorgeous underwater hotel (that costs $8000!) to caves, prison, etc…so far we've just stuck with treehouses on our vacations.
 Reply Want so bad!
 Reply I think my HOA would freak out about it, but I would loooove to have one of these.
 I would dress in breezy skirts every day, and my son and I would go out and have tea in it.
 2 agree Reply That's in Sweden?
 I wonder what they do with it, come winter?
 Do the sides close up completely, or do they just have to empty it before the snow flies?
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.